vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```
 `shipping` property returns `null` if the `load` function was not invoked or nothing is saved.

-We can use `save` method to save shipping details so they're available next time we `load` them.
+You can use `save` method to save shipping details so they're available next time you `load` them.

 ```vue{2,15,24}
 <template>